Destination wedding switzerland

 • Ideal for elopements and intimate ceremonies in mountain hotels

-• Trails often restricted – check cable car schedules in advance
+• Trails limited – check which cable cars run in winter

-• Check where the sun sets and plan your couple portraits around the golden light
+• Check where the sun sets and plan your couple photos around the golden light

 Elopement switzerland schaefler 1

-• Think about your backup location when you book, not on the morning itself
+• Think about your backup location when booking, not on the day itself

-• Check the three-day forecast and discuss it with your photographer in advance
+• Review the three-day forecast with your venue and your photographer

 Aescher restaurant view 1